swiftlang/swift-testing/README.md

 ```

 > [!IMPORTANT]
-> This package is under active, ongoing development.
+> This package is under active, ongoing development and requires a recent
+> **trunk development snapshot** toolchain.
 Its contents, including all
 > interfaces and implementation details, are experimental and are subject to
 > change or removal without notice.
 >